Nurse Salary in the US

 Jobs: Hospitals, Clinics, Private Practice, Urgent Care, Outpatient Clinics

-Future for Registered Nurses
+Future for Nurses in the US

 Considering that there are tons of different nursing specializations, I must say that the future for anyone in nursing is bright.
 Of course, in the case that you are willing to work and learn.
 The latest situation with COVID-19 proved that nursing jobs are essential for the entire society.
 BLS shared their data, from which we may see that we can expect 16% growth in the next five years.
 Since their predictions are based on the pre-COVID situation, we will see an even more significant increase in the future.